Thing (assembly): Norway

 In the period between the eleventh and fourteenth centuries, Norway went through a state-formation process that elevated the control and power of the king.
 On the regional level, it has been assumed that the king would have taken control of the organization of assemblies via local representatives.
-Today, few thing sites from Norway are known for certain, and as new assembly sites are found, scholars question whether these are old jurisdiction districts which the king used as a foundation for his organization or whether he created new administrative units.
+Today, few thingsteads from Norway are known for sure, and as new assembly sites are found, scholars question whether these are old jurisdiction districts which the king used as a foundation for his organization or whether he created new administrative units.
 In southeast Norway in particular, one hypothesis for why the king would have established new thing sites might be that they were a "strategic geopolitical response to the threat from the Danish king in the beginning of the 11th century."
-Since the record of Norwegian thing sites is not comprehensive, it is not favorable to rely on archeological and topographical characteristics to determine whether they were established prior to the state-formation period.
+Since the record of Norwegian thing sites is not comprehensive, it is not favorable to rely on archeological and topographical characteristics to determine whether they were established before the state-formation period.

-In northern and southwestern Norway, there appears to have been a close association between chieftains' farms and sites interpreted to be assemblies or court sites.
-These areas were considered neutral ground where the landowning elite could meet for political and religious activities.
-This view is based partly on Saga narratives of Viking chieftains as well as the distribution of large grave mounds.
-Ultimately, this neutrality was important for thing participants' cooperation; royal officials required cooperation in order to look after the king's interests in local areas.
+In northern and southwestern Norway, there appears to have been a close association between chieftains' farms and sites interpreted as assemblies or court sites.
+These areas were considered neutral ground where the landowning elite could meet for political reasons and for Norse rituals.
+This view is based partly on Norse sagas' narratives of Viking chieftains and the distribution of large grave mounds.
+Ultimately, this neutrality was important for thing participants' cooperation; royal officials required cooperation to look after the king's interests in local areas.
 In this regard, Norwegian things became an arena for cooperation between the royal representatives and the farmers.

-Based on what is known from later medieval documents, one deep-rooted custom of Norwegian law areas was the bearing of arms coming from the old Germanic tradition of the "weapon-take", which refers to the rattling of weapons at meetings to express agreement.
-The Law of the Gulathing provides that the handling of these weapons should be controlled and regulated.
+Based on what is known from later medieval documents, one deep-rooted custom of Norwegian law areas was the bearing of arms coming from the old tradition of the wapentake "weapon-take", which refers to the rattling of weapons at meetings to agree.
+The Law of the Gulating provides that the handling of these weapons should be controlled and regulated.

 This is seen at Haugating, the thing for Vestfold in Norway, which was located in Tønsberg at Haugar (from the Old Norse haugr meaning hill or mound).
 This site was one of Norway's most important places for the proclamation of kings.
-In 1130, Harald Gille called together a meeting at the Haugating at which he was declared to be King of Norway.
-Sigurd Magnusson was proclaimed king in 1193 at Haugating.
+In 1130, Harald Gille called together a meeting at the Haugating, where he was declared King of Norway.
+Sigurd Magnusson was proclaimed king in 1193 at the Haugating.
 Magnus VII was acclaimed hereditary King of Norway and Sweden at the Haugating in August 1319.